potfur/stash/README.md

 $connection->getCollection('order')->save($order);
 ```

-And this is stored MongoDB semi-JSON representation.
+And this is the stored MongoDB's semi-JSON representation.
-When saving objects - entities **Stash** adds `_class` field, where it stores class name
+When saving objects (entities), **Stash** adds the `_class` field, where it stores the class name

 ```
 {